-- A. Proof of a Federal Tax Identification/Employer Identification Number (EIN); - B. A current State of Alaska Business License; - C. Alaska Native entities entering into a Provider Agreement with DHSS must provide a waiver of immunity from suit for claims arising out of activities of the Provider related to this Agreement using Appendix D.
+- A. Proof of a Federal Tax ID Number: - B. A current State of Alaska Business License; - C. Alaska Native entities1 entering into a Provider Agreement with DHSS must provide a waiver of immunity from suit for claims arising out of activities of the Provider related to this Agreement using Appendix B; - D. Provide verification that village clinics are enrolled as Medicaid providers - E. Provide a list, by community, of village clinics with video conferencing equipment that meets the technical requirements stated in Attachment 4, and that are verified Medicaid providers.
+Include the names and contact numbers for the qualified Health Aid or Behavioral Health Aid who will operate the VTC equipment for the assessments, as well as the name and contact number for the Tribal Health Clinic IT staff.